 For the first time, we will also collect model files and supplementary data and make them available in addition to the raw instance format.
 Though this is an optional add-on, we highly encourage model submissions in order to provide researchers with richer information on the instances.
 Besides high-level models, another interesting meta information could be block structure of the constraint matrix that is exploited by decomposition frameworks such as DIP or GCG.
 This could be specified, e.g., in dec format.

 You can contribute now and help shape the future of mixed integer programming by submitting your instances at https://miplibsubmissions.zib.de/.
-The submission deadline is February 28, 2017.
+The extended submission deadline is April 30, 2017.
 We are looking forward to your contributions!

 The current version of the MIPLIB was the first release assembled by a large group from academia and from industry, all of whom work in integer programming.
 There was mutual consent that the concept of the library had to be expanded in order to fulfill the needs of the community.
 MIPLIB 2010 comprises 361 instances sorted into several groups.
 This includes the main benchmark test set of 87 instances, which are all solvable by today's codes, and also the challenge test set with 164 instances, many of which are currently unsolved.
 For the first time, we include scripts to run automated tests in a predefined way.
 Further, there is a solution checker to test the accuracy of provided solutions using exact arithmetic.

 The people involved in the creation of MIPLIB 2010 are: Thorsten Koch, Tobias Achterberg, Erling Andersen, Oliver Bastert, Timo Berthold, Robert E. Bixby, Emilie Danna, Gerald Gamrath, Ambros M. Gleixner, Stefan Heinz, Andrea Lodi, Hans Mittelmann, Ted Ralphs, Domenico Salvagnin, Daniel E. Steffy, and Kati Wolter.